uri-library-data-services/iassist-preview/content/blog/iassist-2016-program-glance-part-2-data-infrastructure-data-processing-and-research-data-manage.md

 -   The [UK Data Service](https://www.openconf.org/IASSIST16/modules/request.php?module=oc_program&action=summary.php&id=103)
-    will present the following panel \"The CESSDA Technical Framework - what is it and why is it needed?\", which elaborates how the CESSDA Research Infrastructure should have modern data curation techniques rooted in sophisticated IT capabilities at its core, in order to better serve its community.
+    will present the following panel "The CESSDA Technical Framework - what is it and why is it needed?", which elaborates how the CESSDA Research Infrastructure should have modern data curation techniques rooted in sophisticated IT capabilities at its core, in order to better serve its community.